 By 10:30 we were parked and hiking towards New Town Creek.
 He told me sometimes the water gets around knee-deep; he did not lie.
 I'm glad I bought some hip waders before I cancelled/uncancelled.
 It was a short hike-about 200 ft. and then down a muddy hill and then there we were.
 In the creek.

 As I always do, I over-packed.
 Two cameras, two lenses.
 A flash.
-95% of the shots were with one camera/lens combo, although my favorite shot (the last one here) was shot with the second camera/lens.
+95% of the shots were with one camera/lens combo, although my favorite shot (the first one) was shot with the second camera/lens.
 That shot made the whole trip worthwhile, but I am glad I got some other stuff, too, of course.

 Fumbling around with my gear, I actually missed the first cast.
 I looked up to see Zane already unhooking a fish.
 And just like that, the day was on.
 Cast after cast, fish after fish, they came to him - tiny, dumb fish.
 Over and over.
 It was a wonder to behold, really.
 I never knew there could be so many fish in a creek like this.
 But Zane found them, hooked them, and then released them.